The Evolution of Furniture Ecommerce – What's In Store for 2024?

 Furniture Demand Statistics

-The share of online home furnishing purchases is on a steady rise and is expected to reach the 31% mark starting in 2023.
+The share of online home furnishing purchases is steadily rising and is expected to reach the 31% mark starting in 2023.
 This indicates a growing preference among consumers for online shopping in the home furnishing sector.

 In particular, the United States showcases a consistent demand for home furnishing goods, and there are several reasons behind this trend: